-The Company has appointed its subsidiary, Navig8 Asia Pte.
+The immediate and ultimate holding company has appointed its subsidiary, Navig8 Asia Pte.
 Ltd., to act as the commercial manager for its principal shipping-related activities.
 Navig8 Asia Pte.
 Ltd.'s registered office and principal place of business is 5 Shenton Way, #20-04 UIC Building, Singapore 068808.